Sleep apnea is when a person stops breathing for short periods of time in their sleep.

 Diagnosing Sleep Apnea

 Check with your doctor if you suspect that you have sleep apnea because of your pregnancy.
-They can medically diagnose you by examining your sinuses and airways, and by conducting sleep studies.
+Although OSA prevalence in pregnant women is considered relatively low, it is still important to receive a proper diagnosis.
+Your healthcare provider can medically diagnose you by examining your sinuses and airways and conducting sleep studies.

-An ENT (Ears Nose Throat) examination will include looking through your sinuses and throat to determine if there are any direct physical causes to your sleep apnea.
-Women with deviated septums are much more likely to develop sleep apnea, as your airways are very easily blocked.
-If the ENT finds a cause, they may suggest a specific treatment
+An ENT (Ears Nose Throat) examination will include looking through your sinuses and throat to determine if there are any direct physical causes of your sleep apnea.
+Women with deviated septums are much more likely to develop sleep apnea, as airways are very easily blocked.
+If the ENT finds a cause, they may suggest a specific treatment.

-A sleep study is when you spend the night in a clinic connected to sensors that monitor your sleep.
+A sleep study, or polysomnogram (PSG), is when you spend the night in a clinic connected to sensors that monitor your sleep.
 The sensors and a monitoring medical staff will measure how much air you're getting and whether you stop breathing in the night.
 This is the most reliable way to confirm a case of sleep apnea.

 Congested Mucous Membranes